Full course description

 Learner Level: Beginner

-Emory Nursing Professional Development Center (ENPDC) is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
+Emory Nursing Professional Development Center (ENPDC) is accredited as a provider of nursing continuing professional development by the American Credentialing Center’s Commission on Accreditation.
 Attendees to this CNE activity will be awarded 0.5 contact hours by ENPDC.
 No conflict of interest has been found with the speaker for this CNE activity nor with the members of the planning committee.

 Need Help with Registration?
 Please contact us at email@example.com or 404-727-9208.